pearpages/embed-form-components/README.md

 ## Pending Log

 - Refacto selects for refreshing values from server side and ignore local cache
-- I need to create a Set for the CollectionSet class
+- remove service from the basic components (checkboxes,radios,select)

 ## Intro